remarcmij/vanilla-starter/README.md

 1. It creates a subtree of DOM elements which will be used to render the page.
 2. It attaches event handler functions, passed to it through the `props` argument, to the relevant DOM elements.
-3. It defines an internal `update()` function which can be called by the Page object to update the DOM elements of the view.
+3. It can optionally define an internal `update()` function which can be called by the Page object to update the DOM elements of the view.
+Views that do not require updates after initial creation can omit this function.
-4. It returns an object that holds references to both the root element of the DOM subtree and to the internal `update()` function.
+4. It returns an object that holds references to both the root element of the DOM subtree and to the internal `update()` function, if provided.
 This object is called a View object.

 Note that the View function creates a closure: the internal `update()` function maintains access to all the variables from the View function's scope when that function itself has exited.

-### 3.2.2 homePage.js
+#### 3.2.2 homePage.js

 Code: [homePage.js](./src/pages/homePage.js)